dokspot/reviewer/README.md

   review!
 end
 ```

-NOTE: By default, only the user associated with the Review can `accept!` and `reject!` a review, this can be disabled in `/config/initializers/reviewer.rb`.

 ### Configuring your model to use `reviewable!`
 Add `reviewable!` to your `Model` (we will use `Paper` here) model and you will gain access to all the helper methods required.